algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xba
 - Stack: ..., A: []byte, B: uint64, C: uint64 &rarr; ..., []byte
-- read C bytes from box A, starting at offset B. Fail if B does not exist, or the byte range is outside A's size.
+- read C bytes from box A, starting at offset B. Fail if A does not exist, or the byte range is outside A's size.
 - Availability: v7
 - Mode: Application